Alicepinch/everything-vegan/README.md

 - Create a cluster
 - Once created, click on 'collections' and create a new database.
  - This is the database name that you will need to include in your 'MONGO_DBNAME' in the env.py file.
-- Create four collections within your database: recipes, subscribers, users.
+- Create three collections within your database: recipes, subscribers, users.

 ### Heroku deployment: